AChung92/my-portfolio/README.md

 * Screenshot

 ## Overview
 This is a website dedicated to my portfolio.
 I will be continually adding to the webpage, as I gain more web development knowledge.
 Also, I will continue to update my "work" section, as I complete more projects.
+In the below screenshot, you can see the hover feature in the header.

 ## Technologies
 Project created with: